dikucloud/getting-started-dikucloud-ec2/start.md

 Details on the grant's terms and conditions can be found here: [http://aws.amazon.com/education/terms/](http://aws.amazon.com/education/terms/)

+Additional requirements

+* We require you to make a budget of projected resources expenses.
+Use [Amazon EC2 Calculator](http://calculator.s3.amazonaws.com/calc5.html) to make the budget.

 ## How to start your own cloud project

 You apply to access to EC2 credits by sending an email to kostas@diku.dk